MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.comparewith['t]-function-[fsharp].md

 The second input list.

 ## Return Value
 Returns the first non-zero result from the comparison function.
-If the first list is larger, the return value is always positive.
-If the second list is larger, the return value is always negative.
-When they are equal according to the comparison function, a positive value is returned if the first list is longer, 0 is returned if they are equal in length, and a negative value is returned when the second list is longer.
+If the first list has a larger element, the return value is always positive.
+If the second list has a larger element, the return value is always negative.
+When the elements are equal in the two lists, 1 is returned if the first list is longer, 0 is returned if they are equal in length, and -1 is returned when the second list is longer.

 ## Remarks
 This function is named `CompareWith` in compiled assemblies.
 If you are accessing the function from a .NET language other than F#, or through reflection, use this name.